jito-foundation/restaking/docs/restaking/accounts.md

 #### NCN Vault Slasher Ticket

 This ticket represents the slashing relationship between an NCN and a Vault.

-NCN register slashers, which allows the slasher to potentially slash the Vault under appropriate conditions.
+The NCN register slashers, which allows the slasher to potentially slash the Vault under appropriate conditions.

 ```mermaid
 graph TD